-Per the Association's Director Honoraria policy, during 2021, directors of the Association are paid a monthly stipend of \$1,500 per month.
-The Board Chairman is paid an additional monthly stipend of \$300, while the Audit Committee Chairperson is paid an additional monthly stipend of \$200.
-The Vice Chairman of the Board, the Risk/Technology Committee Chairman, and the Compensation Committee Chairman are each paid an additional monthly stipend of \$100.
-Audit Committee, Compensation Committee and Risk/Technology Committee meetings are normally held in conjunction with regularly scheduled board meetings.
-If for some reason a meeting is not held in conjunction with a regularly scheduled board meeting, no additional compensation is paid to the directors other than the mileage reimbursement.
-Compensation includes travel expenses for spouse/guest travel related to the Board meeting or event.
-Association directors and employees were reimbursed for actual, necessary, and usual travel and subsistence expenses and mileage at the rate of \$0.56 per mile.
+Per the Association's Director Honoraria policy, during 2022, directors of the Association are paid a monthly stipend of \$1,900 per month.
+The Board Chairman is paid an additional monthly stipend of \$500 while the Audit Committee Chairman is paid an additional monthly stipend of \$400.
+The Vice Chairman of the Board, the Risk/Technology Committee Chairman, and the Governance Committee Chairman are each paid an additional monthly stipend of \$100.
+The Chairman of the Compensation Committee is paid an additional monthly stipend of \$200.
+Audit Committee, Risk/Technology Committee, and Governance Committee meetings are normally held in conjunction with regularly scheduled board meetings, while Compensation Committee meetings are typically not held in conjunction with regularly scheduled board meetings.
+If any meeting is not held in conjunction with a regularly scheduled board meeting, no additional compensation is paid to the directors other than the mileage reimbursement.
+Compensation includes travel expenses for spouse/guest travel related to the Board members' official duties.
+Association directors and employees were reimbursed for actual, necessary, and usual travel and subsistence expenses and mileage at the rate of \$0.625 per mile.
 Additional information for each director is provided below.

 Number of Days

-Other Total Compensation for
+Total Compensation for

 Official Board Meetings and

 Name Board Meetings Activities Other Official Duties

-Kenton Javorsky 10 - \$ 20,500
+Kenton Javorsky 11 5 \$ 26,772

-Roger Fischer 9 10 25,599
+Roger Fischer 11 12 25,672

-Chad Budy 6 4 14,205
+Chad Budy 10 5 22,737

-Ricky Carothers 10 5 22,005
+Ricky Carothers 11 11 24,783

-Stephanie Craighead 9 2 18,127
+Stephanie Craighead 9 13 23,700

-Brandon Denton 8 4 18,100
+Brandon Denton 11 6 21,300

-David Dolch 10 3 18,100
+David Dolch 10 7 21,900

+Bryan Fischer 3 1 3,900

-Mark Graf 10 2 18,100
+Mark Graf 10 11 22,814

-Dennie Jenkins 8 18,000
+Dennie Jenkins 11 3 21,800

-Nathan Johnson 10 3 18,000
+Nathan Johnson 9 3 21,255

-Tyler Kamp 7 18,100
+Tyler Kamp 6 1 21,300

+Scott Neufeld 3 4,100

-Lonnie Olson 10 1 22,970
+Lonnie Olson 11 19 31,209

-Robert Peeler 10 1 18,100
+Robert Peeler 11 2 21,300

+Karen Pittman 3 4,700

-Jimmie Purvine 10 18,100
+Jimmie Purvine 11 2 21,300

-Alan Schenk 10 4 21,747
+Dennis Schultz 3 3,900

+Lyndal Skaggs 3 4,100

-Bobby Tarp 9 5 21,688
+Bobby Tarp 10 2 21,300

-Troy White 7 2 19,900
+Troy White 8 2 24,300

-Robert Williams 10 10 25,541
+Robert Williams 11 9 23,557

-Steve Calhoun 4 1 7,500

-John Huddleston 4 6,000

-Steve Semmel 4 3 9,000
+James Wuerflein 3 3,900

+Alan Schenk 2 1 6,000

-Total Compensation · \$ 379,382
+Total Compensation \$ 427,599

-Directors and senior officers are reimbursed for travel, subsistence and other expenses related to Association business according to Association policy.
+Directors and senior officers are reimbursed for travel, subsistence, and other expenses related to Association business according to Association policy.
 A copy of this policy is available to shareholders upon request.
-Aggregate reimbursements to directors for travel, subsistence and other related expenses were \$62,528 in 2021, \$31,689 in 2020 and \$116,713 in 2019.
-There was no non-cash compensation paid to directors during 2021.
+Aggregate reimbursements to directors for travel, subsistence, and other related expenses were \$97,339 in 2022, \$62,528 in 2021, and \$31,689 in 2020.
+There was no non-cash compensation paid to directors during 2022.

 Information on chief executive officer (CEO) and senior officer compensation follows.
 The CEO compensation is not included with the senior officer compensation.
+Additionally, President and CEO of Farm Credit of Enid, Kyle Hohmann, is not included in the compensation table below.
+Mr. Hohmann retired effective January 31, 2023.